-Every year, we look forward to the ecstatic festival that is Wanderlust.
+Every year, we look forward to supporting the ecstatic festival that is Wanderlust.
 The chance to be in the Vermont hills—soaking up the mountain energy, reveling in yoga immersion, and communing with our peers and community members, is a high time of the year.

 1. Community: Wanderlust brings so many different people together, and we love getting to hoop, hike, slack, dance, and practice yoga and meditation with such an eclectic mix of folks.
 Having the opportunity to converge with friends and family, and forge new connections, makes the experience that much more potent.
 There’s something inspiring about practicing in large groups, and being in a big tent with 300 people in total silence during Savasana can be quite powerful.